HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 The [Standard Example](/examples/standard.md) already includes all that is needed so simply use this example.
 Some configuration will be required, see below.

+As you can see on the picture above also a ESP-01 board can be used that only has 1MByte of Flash memory.
+The the [Minimal Example](/examples/minimal.md) is a better project to start with.

 For simplicity on adding the new device to the network you may add the SSID and passphrase of your home WiFi in the `secrets.h` file next to the `standard.ino` sketch file.
 But you can also use the built-in WiFi Manager to add the device to the network without this hard-coded configuration.